"See these resources not only as instruments for professional development, but as key knowledge in a world increasingly permeated by technology."

 It’s hard to find a large studio that doesn’t rely on Linux as its primary animation and special effects OS

-Thanks to our corporate sponsors for all their support.
+Thanks to our Mission Supporters for all their support.

 Would you like to become a sponsor?
 Contact us